euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 They come from various detector and differ in the geometry used and input datatype, which explains why processing this 16 Mpix image is faster than the 12Mpix image in this benchmark.

-Shall we work only on synthetic images ???
-Yes probably

 Choice of the algorithm
 -----------------------